cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 ### For applications that take advantage of the Data System

 #### VirtualBox (>= v4.3.0) (<a href="https://www.virtualbox.org/wiki/Downloads" target="_blank">download</a>)
-Virtual Box allows you to run virtual machine on your computer.
+Virtual Box allows you to run virtual machines on your computer.
 We use it indirectly with Vagrant to power our virtual machine.
 (Latest tested version: 4.3.0)